electisec/blog-site/content/leetspeak-1-watermelon.md

 Watermelon is a proud nerd with a passion for breaking stuff&mdash;for the greater good of course.
 From audits to audit competitions, he does it all.

-We chat with 🍉 and see how the seeds of web3 security were planted (no pun intended😅).
+We chat with 🍉 and see how the seeds of web3 security were planted (no pun intended 😅).

 <img src="../public/watermelon.jpeg" width="70%"  style="display: block; margin: 0 auto" />